 If you don’t have a lot of hair on top and are not looking to perm your whole head, these male perm rods are perfect for just concentrating on certain sections of hair at a time.

-The size of these rods are small which mean they’ll give you tight curls, but this is what makes the perm and fade and Caesar cut and perm hair styles their edge.
+The size of these rods are small which means they’ll give you tight curls, but this is what makes the perm and fade, and Caesar cut and perm hairstyles their edge.

 Buy now from Amazon

 Once you’ve permed your hair, you need to take care of your curls if you want to maintain your style.
 I

 The first step is to use a curl-enhancing shampoo and conditioner.
 These typically contain moisturising nourishing ingredients – two things that curls need.
 You also don’t need to wash your hair that often, maybe 2-3 times a week maximum because washing can strip away essential scalp oils that keep your hair healthy and hydrated.